 After diagnostic tests are done, your doctor will review all of the results with you.
 If the diagnosis is cancer, these results also help the doctor describe the cancer; this is called staging.

 Finding out where the cancer started

-Lung cancer starts in the lungs.
+NSCLC starts in the lungs.
 Many other types of cancer start elsewhere in the body and spread to the lungs when they metastasize.
 For example, breast cancer that has spread to the lungs is still called breast cancer.
 Therefore, it is important for doctors to know if the cancer started in the lungs or elsewhere.

 To find where the cancer started, your doctor will take into account your symptoms and medical history, physical examination, how the tumor looks on x-rays and scans, and your risk factors for cancer.
-A pathologist can perform tests on the biopsy sample to help find out where the cancer began, and the doctor may recommend other tests to rule out specific types of cancer.
+A pathologist can perform tests on the biopsy sample to help find out where the cancer began.
+Your doctor may recommend other tests to rule out specific types of cancer.
 If, after these considerations, the doctor is still not sure where the cancer started, the doctor may give a diagnosis of metastatic cancer “of unknown primary.”
 Most treatments for metastatic cancer of unknown primary that are first found in the chest are the same as those for metastatic lung cancer.